Introduction

 sudo iptables -A OUTPUT -p udp --dport 53 -m state --state NEW -j ACCEPT

-module to allow RELATED
+Use the state module to allow RELATED and ESTABLISHED outgoing packets.

 sudo iptables -A OUTPUT -m state --state RELATED,ESTABLISHED -j ACCEPT

-Allow the desired ports; in this case, HTTP
+Allow the desired ports; in this case, HTTP ports.

 sudo iptables -A OUTPUT -p tcp --dport 80 -m state --state NEW -j ACCEPT